holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

 This issue happened when failed to boot virtual machine.
 By default, VirtualBox uses a TSC mode called "RealTscOffset," which adjusts the TSC value on the guest machine to compensate for any time differences between the host and guest.
 If you're using `Windows` and already have `Hyper-V`, you must disable `Hyper-V` to avoid conflict with `Virtual Box` which could lead to `vagrant up` time out.

-To disable `Hyper-V` completely, enter the following command:
+To disable `Hyper-V` completely, enter the following command in cmd:

     bcdedit /set hypervisorlaunchtype off

-followed by system restart.
+followed by turn off & turn on machine.

 >Note that `bcdedit` is short for `boot configuration data edit`, i.e. it affects what software will be loaded on the next OS boot, so it is essential that you perform a full boot from a complete power down (not a suspend and restart) in order for the changes to take effect.
 Leave the PC powered down for `10 seconds` before starting it again.
 If your PC does not offer a full shutdown from the start menu you could try running `shutdown /p` from an admin command prompt.
 On a laptop you may have to remove the battery.